klittle314/googlesheet_shinyapp_min_example/README.md

 # googlesheet_shinyapp_min_example
-Minimum example to show failure of a shiny app to load on the shinyapps.io site using googlesheets.
+Somewhat minimal example to show failure of a shiny app to load on the shinyapps.io site using googlesheets.

 You need to have a Google Drive account and googlesheets package installed and a shinyapps.io account